Brand Cannibalization: Are You Eating Into Your Own Market?

 • Damaging the existing brand and all the hard work put into it

 If either one of these scenarios happen, you’ve got brand cannibalization hot and heavy on your heels.
-Market cannibalization can occur, where new products diminish demand for existing ones, impacting overall sales.
+Market cannibalization can occur, where new products diminish demand for existing ones, leading to loss of sales, reduced sales, or fewer sales for older products.
+However, by monitoring product sales across your product portfolio, you can manage and mitigate these effects.

 Some brands out there intentionally ‘cannibalize’ themselves in an effort to execute their brand vision and carve out a bigger piece of the market share for their own taking.